 We believe that ecological aqua farming is a meaningful contribution to the conservation of the ecosystem and also offers alternative sources of income for coastal communities

 Its main priority at this time is to provide health and education services to communities in need within the developing world.
 To date, HABS has had extensive experience co-ordinating projects in Guatemala, Sri Lanka and East Africa (Zanzibar).

-is a locally founded and run ngo that focuses on education and environment.
-Marine preservation is one of the priorities and jamabeco cooperates with several projects among wich marinecultures, chumbe marine conservation area and the institute of marine studies in stonetown.
+It is a locally founded and run NGO that focuses on education and environment.
+Marine preservation is one of the priorities and Jamabeco cooperates with several projects among which are Marinecultures, Chumbe marine conservation area and the Institute of Marine Studies in Stone Town.

-is an NGO which is managed by Zanzibaries, the main objective of ZOP is to help the needy Zanzibaries with the needs focusing primarily in community development through training, medical and educational support.
+It is an NGO managed by Zanzibaris.
+The main objective of ZOP is to help the Zanzibaris, focusing primarily in community development through training, medical and educational support.

-The Seaweed Center is a social responsible business that provides female seaweed farmers in Paje, Zanzibar with opportunities to improve their personal standard of living and develop economic activities that benefits the entire community.
+The Seaweed Center is a social responsible business that provides female seaweed farmers in Paje, Zanzibar, with opportunities to improve their personal standard of living and develop economic activities that benefit the entire community.
 The project comprises a factory and gathering site to produce soaps and creams from seaweed that are sold locally and beginning to be distributed throughout East Africa.